Ajatt-Tools/mpvacious/howto/update_selected_card.md

 that you created some time ago and has some reviews on it already.

-You might run into a situation when you see a better fit, whether it's media or new subs that make make it easier to understand.
+You might run into a situation when you see a better fit, whether it's media or new subs that make it easier to understand.

 To update a card from the currently visible subtitle line: